-The medical center program, integrates a central hospital, two specialty hospitals, a hotel, a training center, a religious facility, and an administrative office building arranged around a central campus green.
+The medical center program integrates a central hospital, two specialty hospitals, a hotel, a training center, a religious facility, and an administrative office building arranged around a central campus green.
 Drop-offs for each building provide separate points of entry and identity for each building.
 In contrast, a 1,500 foot long arced public concourse links all campus buildings, providing the desired weather-protected campus connections and an enhanced sense of community.
 Iconic building forms merge with a series of organically shaped canopies defining both internal and external garden space.
-The project reflects a biophilia design providing a unique patient care experience that allows expansive views and connections to nature and maximizes opportunities for natural daylighting.
+The project reflects a biophilic design, providing a unique patient care experience that allows expansive views and connections to nature and maximizes opportunities for natural daylighting.

-Inspired by St. Petersburg’s historic parks and open spaces, the master plan follows a strong central axis.
+Inspired by St. Petersburg’s historic parks and open spaces, the vision plan follows a strong central axis.
 However, to honor the genius loci of the site’s surrounding dense woodland, the solar exposure-centric design breaks the symmetry of the landscape into areas with varied programs.
 One courtyard is used as a cutting garden for patients and families to utilize while they are at the hospital.
 Another is a productive landscape and performance space.
 The site plan reflects local bold artistic patterns and materiality guided by circulation and access to sunshine.

-The master plan also introduces a new bus stop and pedestrian-vehicular separated circulation.
+The vision plan also introduces a new bus stop and pedestrian-vehicular separated circulation.
 Without sacrificing the functional needs of the site’s programs, the plan adds 1,000 underground parking spots, and a pedestrian-friendly environment enhanced by nature.